Harasz/use-async-modal/README.md

     /*
         Type: Function
-        Desc: Will be called after modal close.
+        Desc: It will be invoked when the window is closed.
         Options:
           - resolved: value passed to onResolve.
     */